The-Loud/DSC-540/Assn-2/README.md

 This directory contains three files:
  - The python notebook
  - a PDF output of the notebook
- - a docx containing the technical write up of the notebook
+ - a PDF containing the technical write up of the notebook

 ## HOW TO RUN